BetterZH/SEVLM-code/README.md

 #### step 4:
-You also need create the annotation `artEmisX_test_annot_exp.json` in the correct format and use[cococaption](https://github.com/tylin/coco-caption) in order to perform evaluation.
+You also need create the annotation `artEmisX_test_annot_exp.json` in the correct format and use [cococaption](https://github.com/tylin/coco-caption) in order to perform evaluation.

 ### Code